 Another person involved was George Morris, a Hartford, Connecticut resident who instituted a formal observance of the day in his hometown.
 There was also George Bolch, a New York kindergarten teacher who planned Flag Day ceremonies for the kids at his school.
 Meanwhile, Elizabeth Duane Gillespie—a direct descendant of Benjamin Franklin—pushed for a similar observance in Pennsylvania in 1893.
 But it wasn’t until May 7, 1937, that Pennsylvania became the first state to establish Flag Day on June 14 as a legal holiday, according to the U.S. Department of Veteran Affairs.

 It took three presidents to get Flag Day on the government’s radar—President Woodrow Wilson issued a formal proclamation for Flag Day in 1916 and President Calvin Coolidge did the same in 1927.
 But in 1949, Congress finally approved and President Harry Truman signed the national observance of Flag Day on June 14 into law.

-But, even though we observe Flag Day on June 14, it’s not an official federal holiday—it was excluded from the 1968 Uniform Holiday Act, which established the federal holidays celebrated today.
-While we might not have June 14 off from work, we celebrate the stars and stripes through songs, parades, and ceremonies on Flag Day and on so many other patriotic holidays.
-Next, check out these 20 reasons the American flag is even cooler than you thought.
+Still, even though we observe Flag Day on June 14, it’s not an official federal holiday—it was excluded from the 1968 Uniform Holiday Act, which established the federal holidays celebrated today.
+Although we might not have June 14 off from work, we celebrate the stars and stripes through songs, parades, and ceremonies on Flag Day and on so many other patriotic holidays.
+There are so many reasons to celebrate, including these 20 reasons the American flag is even cooler than you thought.